AND IN ALL THE WRONG PLACES.

 I am all for embracing love where you find it, although sometimes, in my heart of hearts I think: down with love!
 Up with people!
 Instead of worrying about finding a partner, why don't we all start a Yiddish movie society or bake a cake or go for a run instead?

-(I realize that if cake baking is what I'm after, I have most likely come to the wrong place, but what the hell, a girl can dream.)
+(I realize that if cake baking is what I'm after, I have most likely come to the wrong place, but you know, cake is awesome, and a girl can dream.)

 So.
 Maybe we should go on a date.
 Or maybe you were bullied by your friends into being here, and dating is not your speed.
 Maybe you're interested in starting a Yiddish film club, finding a running buddy (mine is an 8 minute mile), or baking that cake I can't stop thinking about.
-If so, I'm your guy.
+Maybe you find me endlessly entertaining but categorically unloveable, and that's cool, we all have our shortcomings.
+Friendship is awesome too, so, I'm your guy.

 I like hiking in the fall, reading, ice skating, most wine, swimming, books, movies, the city, the country, allegory, the Oxford comma (using it, not using it, whatever), and not being a lawyer--I dodged a major bullet there.
 If we date, I like kissing.
 If we don't, I like friend-making.
 A win-win.

-Speaking of the wins: despite suffering from an occasional love allergy, if we hang out, no sparks fly, but you seem amazing, I'll be inclined to set you up with nine of my coolest, most beautiful, charming, wealthy, witty, and talented friends.
+Speaking of the wins: despite suffering from an occasional love allergy, if we hang out, no sparks fly, but you seem amazing, I'll be inclined to set you up with nine of my coolest, most beautiful, charming, wealthy, witty, ebullient, and talented friends.
+They're all hot.

 You have to admit, it's quite a deal I've worked out for all of us, here.